 Despite an initial July 10, 2020 release date, the movie went into reshoots that February, just before the crisis shut productions down – but then, for some reason, it went in for more reshoots in February 2021.
 Without having been released, without any reports of bad test screenings, this movie that should already have been completed was reworked a third time.

 If Morbius was getting reworked after its first release date and is clearly still incomplete even by its sixth release date, the obvious question is when was it going to be completed, and it looks like the answer is “never.”
-The plan appears to have been to release this movie as a work-in-progress, an event movie without a finished movie to have an event around, the realization of this studio’s dream of selling tickets without having to make a movie first – but still without the actual benefit of skipping that step, they’re out $75 million in budget costs and, between two false starts for release dates that would be abandoned, what must have been an astronomical ad campaign
+The plan appears to have been to release this movie as a work-in-progress, an event movie without a finished movie to have an event around, the realization of Sony’s dream of selling tickets without having to make a movie first – but still without the actual benefit of skipping that step, they’re out $75 million in budget costs and, between two false starts for release dates that would be abandoned, what must have been an astronomical ad campaign

 This is Sony.
-This is the studio that made the Venom movies, which have many of the same faults, but still brought in buckets of cash.
+This is the studio that made the Venom movies, which have many of the same faults but still brought in buckets of cash.
 This is the studio that watches Marvel movies through the filter of counting cut corners so that they can cut those corners when it’s their turn.

 This is why I’m upset every time an MCU movie comes out with a cookie-cutter origin story plot, terrible special effects, incomprehensible action scenes or boring dialogue scenes.
 Morbius is the disaster of a movie they’ve been leading to.